muskan89/OS-assignments/CS303-2019csb1100-3/README.md

 --------------------------------------------------------------------------------------------------------
-# 3. How to compile and run this program  |
+# 3. How to compile and run this program
 ----------------------------------------

--->Commands to compile the code gcc main_file.c -lpthread
+Commands to compile the code
+gcc main_file.c -lpthread

--->After that enter the command:
+After that enter the command:
 ./a.out a.out p q n m t T algo